An open API service indexing awesome lists of open source software.

 ## Introduction

-`rpxy` [ahr-pik-see] is an implementation of simple and lightweight reverse-proxy with some additional features.
-The implementation is based on [`hyper`](https://github.com/hyperium/hyper), [`rustls`](https://github.com/rustls/rustls) and [`tokio`](https://github.com/tokio-rs/tokio), i.e., written in Rust [^pure_rust].
-Our `rpxy` routes multiple host names to appropriate backend application servers while serving TLS connections.
+`rpxy` [ahr-pik-see] is a simple and lightweight reverse-proxy implementation with additional features.
+The implementation is based on [`hyper`](https://github.com/hyperium/hyper), [`rustls`](https://github.com/rustls/rustls) and [`tokio`](https://github.com/tokio-rs/tokio), i.e., written in Rust [^pure_rust]. `rpxy` routes multiple hostnames to appropriate backend application servers while serving TLS connections.

-[^pure_rust]: Doubtfully can be claimed to be written in pure Rust since current `rpxy` is based on `aws-lc-rs` for cryptographic operations.
+[^pure_rust]: It is questionable whether this can be claimed to be written in pure Rust since the current `rpxy` is based on `aws-lc-rs` for cryptographic operations.

 This project is still *work-in-progress*.
-But it is already working in some production environments and serves a number of domain names.
-Furthermore it *significantly outperforms* NGINX and Caddy, e.g., *1.5x faster than NGINX*, in the setting of a very simple HTTP reverse-proxy scenario (See [`bench`](./bench/) directory).
+However, it is already working in some production environments and serves a number of domain names.
+Furthermore, it *significantly outperforms* NGINX and Caddy, e.g., *30% ~ 60% or more faster than NGINX*, in very simple HTTP reverse-proxy scenarios (See [`bench`](./bench/) directory).

 ## Installing/Building an Executable Binary of `rpxy`